geoff-project/coi/docs/tutorials/packaging.rst

 -------------------------------------------------

 Over time, it may become annoying to manually bump your version number every time you release a new version of your package.
-Since Acc-Py already [requires us to use Git tags to publish our package](#releasing-a-package-via-ci) (but doesn't actually read the tag name), it would be nice if we could co-opt the tag name for this purpose.
+On top of that, Acc-Py :ref:`requires us to use Git tags to publish our package <Releasing a Package via CI>`, but doesn't actually read the name of the tag!
+It would be nice if we could co-opt the tag name to automatically denote the version number.

-`Setuptools-SCM`_ is a plugin for setuptools that takes care of this task.
-It generates your package's version number automatically based on your Git tags and feeds it directly into setuptools.
+`Setuptools-SCM`_ is a plugin for Setuptools that does precisely that.
+It generates your version number automatically based on your Git tags and feeds it directly into Setuptools.
 The minimal setup looks as follows:

 .. _Setuptools-SCM: https://github.com/pypa/setuptools_scm